15 questions to ask clinical trial recruitment companies

 Ask if the company has case studies compiled that can give you a sense of the success of other trials.
 Of course, companies will highlight their most successful campaigns, so feel free to ask for examples from additional trials if you're interested.
 And, let them know if there is a particular aspect of past trials that you'd like highlighted, such as the patient funnel or the time or money saved.

 Ask if the recruitment company has any endorsements to share.
-While pharmaceutical companies can be hesitant to share testimonials about recruitment companies, recruitment companies may receive feedback from research sites and patients about their services, as well.
+While pharmaceutical companies can be hesitant to share testimonials about recruitment companies, recruitment companies may receive feedback from research sites and patients about their services.

 Before choosing to work with a patient recruitment company, discuss the specifics of the goals you would like to reach.
 Does the company believe they can meet your deadlines, or beat them?
 Discuss your expectations for timeline and delivery ahead of time to make sure you’re on the same page with the recruitment company.